 ADIRONDACK FOREST PRESERVE

 If hiking is your focus, the public lands administered by the New York State Department of Environmental Conservation (DEC) that are part of the six million-acre Adirondack Forest Preserve are pet friendly.
 Your dog can be off leash on these lands, though rangers caution that you need to sure that you truly have voice control of your dog.
-If a deer shoots by you while you’re hiking and your pooch is off leash, will he heed your call or run off in pursuit?
-Will he be able to find his way back to you when the thrill of the chase finally runs its course?
-Also, remember that when you’re hiking in the Adirondacks, you’re on land that coyotes, black bears, bobcats, and lynx call home.
+If a deer shoots by while you’re hiking and your pooch is off leash, will he heed your call or run off in pursuit?
+Also remember that when you’re hiking in the Adirondacks, you’re on land that coyotes, black bears, bobcats, and lynx call home.
+Also be aware that trapping and hunting are permitted in the Preserve.
 Be sure to take whatever precautions you need to keep both of you safe.

-In established campgrounds within these lands, dogs need to be kept on a 6-foot leash, and cannot be left unattended.
+In campgrounds within these lands, dogs need to be kept on a 6-foot leash, and cannot be left unattended.
+In the Eastern High Peaks, they also need to be kept on a leash in primitive and lean-to sites, on the trails, and at elevations above 4,000 feet.
 Dogs are not permitted on any of the beaches or bathing areas or in buildings.

 Dogs are not permitted on DEC lands throughout the Saranac Lake and Lake George Island areas.
 Any areas within the Preserve under the administration of the New York State Department of Parks, Recreation, and Historic Preservation are guided by their own set of rules.